 100% Grass-Fed

-Certified Grass-Fed
+|Certified Grass-Fed

 This is the absolute strictest of the grass-fed classifications and has a strict set of regulations, standards, and definition.
 A Certified Grass fed animal is fed exclusively forage (grass, legumes, brassica, or browse) from birth to death, excluding the consumption of milk prior to weaning.
 In addition, the mother of the calf cannot be fed anything other than forage during anytime the calf is nursing.
 Should supplemental feeding be necessary during increment weather or other conditions, small defined amounts of approved supplements may be fed but these supplement must be consistent with the characteristics of forage (e.g., alfalfa pellets) and cannot contain any grains.
-Ozark Valley Bison Farm is Certified Grassfed by A Greener World (AGW), the only certification and logo in the U.S. and Canada that guarantees food products come from animals fed a 100 percent grass and forage diet, raised outdoors on pasture or range and managed according to the highest welfare and environmental standards on an independent farm.
+Ozark Valley Bison Ranch is Certified Grassfed by A Greener World (AGW), the only certification and logo in the U.S. and Canada that guarantees food products come from animals fed a 100 percent grass and forage diet, raised outdoors on pasture or range and managed according to the highest welfare and environmental standards on an independent farm.

 Grass-Finished